Laurent147/cypress-qatouch/README.md

 * Using the run_key Ids (TR-wR8dh) instead of the UI test case Ids (TR0001) will update the test case result but not the results history (each Id type use different API call)

 From the package:
 * Using multiple time the same test case Id in a test file will result in an all or nothing "passed" logic.
-All test within a test file with the same ID must "passed" to report "passed" to QA Touch.
+All test within a test file with the same ID must "pass" to report "passed" to QA Touch.

 ## Installation